Acute pancreatitis is a sudden inflammation of the pancreas that could be mild or life-threatening; however, normally resolves.

 Doctors who suspect an infection can withdraw a pattern of contaminated materials from the pancreas by inserting a needle via the pores and skin the place fluid collects.

-Computerized tomography (CT) scans may help diagnose or determine acute pancreatitis.
+Computerized tomography (CT) may help diagnose or determine acute pancreatitis.
 If the scan indicates a mild swelling of the pancreas, the prognosis is superb.
 However, if the scan shows damage to massive areas of the pancreas, the prognosis is usually poor.

 Several screening systems help a physician to predict the severity of acute pancreatitis, which may help them better manage the situation.
 These screening systems can contain information such as age, health history, bodily examination outcomes, laboratory tests, and CT results.